Izenda7Series/docs/ui/doc_advanced_settings.rst

 Update Security Settings
 --------------------------
 In Advanced Settings page, click on Security tab in Middle Panel to view the items.
-The Security items are list as below:
+The Security items are listed as below:

    .. figure:: /_static/images/Advanced_Settings_Sercurity.png
       :align: center